fido-alliance/iot-fdo-conformance-tools/README.md

 - `make build_frontend` - will only regenerate static frontend

 ## Running
+- `./fdo-fido-conformance-server-OS seed` will generate testing config, and pre-seed testing device credentials.
+This will take just a minute to run.
+Need to be run only once
 - `./fdo-fido-conformance-server-OS serve` will serve testing frontend on port 8080 (http://localhost:8080/)[http://localhost:8080/]

 ## Development